Commercial speech: History

+"FDA views published articles as protected commercial speech so doesn't regulate their content".

 Criticism

 Members of the Supreme Court have expressed doubts about the Court's differential treatment of commercial speech in relation to other types of speech.
 Justice Clarence Thomas replied, in 44 Liquormart, Inc. v.
 Rhode Island (1996), that "I do not see a philosophical or historical basis for asserting that 'commercial' speech is of 'lower value' than 'noncommercial' speech."
 Justice Thomas would apply strict scrutiny to regulations of commercial speech.
 Justice Antonin Scalia expressed "discomfort with the Central Hudson test, which seem[ed to him] to have nothing more than policy intuition to support it".
 U.S. Court of Appeals judge Alex Kozinski criticized the 1942 Valentine v.
 Chrestensen ruling, stating that "the Supreme Court plucked the commercial speech doctrine out of thin air".

 In the European Union

 The European Court of Human Rights has held that commercial speech is protected under Article 10 of the European Convention on Human Rights (ECHR) on several occasions since the 1980s, but lacks a counterpart to the commercial speech doctrine that exists under U.S. law.

 In Germany, the courts adopted a strict approach to advertising and commercial speech due to its emphasis on ensuring competition.
 For example, in Barthold v.
 Germany (1985), the European Court of Human Rights held that enjoining a veterinary surgeon for advocating for 24-hour animal clinics (which did not exist at the time in Hamburg, Germany) violated his free expression rights.
 After the vet was quoted in a newspaper article, he was sued for violating the veterinary association's rules of professional conduct, which barred vets from advertising, and he was injuncted from making similar statements in the future.

-In the 1990 Markt Intern Verlag GmbH and Klaus Beermann v.
-Germany case—described Europe's "leading case concerning speech in commercial context"—the European Court of Human Rights concluded that there had been no violation of Article 10 when Germany's Federal Court of Justice prohibited a publishing company from repeating statements that had been published in a specialist information bulletin criticizing the practices of another company.
-It noted that the prohibition did not exceed the "margin of appreciation which national authorities were allowed in laying down, in accordance with Article 10, §2, formalities, conditions, restrictions or penalties on the exercise of freedom of expression".
+The 1990 case of Markt Intern Verlag GmbH and Klaus Beermann v.
+Germany is often cited as a significant case in European law regarding freedom of speech in a commercial context.
+The European Court of Human Rights (ECHR) ruled in this case, concluding that the German Federal Court of Justice's decision to prohibit a publishing company from repeating certain statements about another company's practices did not violate Article 10 of the European Convention on Human Rights.
+These statements had previously been published in a specialist information bulletin.
+The ECHR noted that the prohibition fell within the 'margin of appreciation' that national authorities are permitted under Article 10, §2, which allows for certain formalities, conditions, restrictions, or penalties to be imposed on the exercise of freedom of expression.